coe-ssm-integrated-systems-and-robotics/Research/README.md

 ## About This Repository
 This repository contains the research we conducted about the possibilities, boundaries and knowledge we require to realize the "integrated systems and robotics" project.

+## About us & Contact

+[Joris Rietveld ](https://github.com/jorisrietveld) - Embedded Software Developer & :penguin: Enthusiast

 ## Research Topics
+While conducting this research we collect manuals, articles other content that we can use in our research and design documents.
+Below, we keep track on some of the topics that will end up in our final product.

 ### Computer Vision